warpwire/plugin-sakai/README.md

 # Uninstalling the Legacy Warpwire Plugin

-1. First remove the legacy Warpwire tool from the Tools menus of all course that will use the new Warpwire Deep Linking.
+1. First remove the legacy Warpwire tool from the Tools menus of all courses that will use the new Warpwire Deep Linking plugin.
 Otherwise, you may end up with a reference to a non-existant course tool that cannot be easily removed.

 2. Open the following file:
 `<sakai-installation-location>/webapps/library/editor/ckeditor.launch.js`